“…from now on, it is allowed to dance at demonstrations.”

 Disruptions, Interruptions, Misruptions, Soundruptions

-A year-long program of artistic actions, interventions, and manifestations in public, semi-public, and private space.
+A year-long program of artistic actions, interventions, and manifestations in public, semi-public, and private space in the frame of the “Year of German-American Friendship” initiative in 2018/19 in the US.

 For 12 months, the Goethe Pop Up Minneapolis Goethe in the Skyways occupies a space in the city’s futuristic skyway system.
 Minneapolis’ skyways, an 18-kilometer-long indoor artificial gangway and pedestrian bridge network constructed in the 1960s to connect downtown office buildings and avoid the bitter cold of winter, is still the longest of its kind in the world today.